 Samco Securities Ltd. is one of the most popular depository participants in India with more than 2.5 lakh clients.
 A depository participant helps you buy and sell shares using a Demat and trading account.

 What are the Types of Demat Accounts in India?

-There are 3 types of Demat accounts in India.
-This classification is based on whether you are a Resident Indian (RI) or a Non Resident Indian (NRI).
+There are 3 main types of Demat accounts in India.
+This bifurcation is based on whether you are a Resident Indian (RI) or a Non Resident Indian (NRI).

-Regular Demat Account: This account can be opened by all resident Indians.
-You can either open the Demat account in single or joint holding.
+Regular Demat Account: This is the most common type of Demat account in India.
+This Demat account can be opened by all resident Indians.
+You can open a regular Demat account in either single or joint holding.
 If you open a joint Demat account, then it cannot be in ‘either or survivor’ mode.
 A maximum of three holders are allowed to open a joint Demat account.